dvesti/annielyu.com/content/post/viscover_shiny/index.md

 1. If the tool contains tons of information, a hierarchical table of content made with the `menubar` function in the package `shinydashboard` can be extremely helpful.

-1. Give the tool a demo and a test run, then collect feedback from the end-users and improve the details.
+1. Give the tool a demo and a test run, then collect feedback from the end-users and work on improving the details.

 1. If there is particular requirements for the plot theme (label, title, axis, digits, color scheme, ...) and the theme applies to many plots in the app, define global variables or functions for such themes.
 Below is an example code for using the same font for axis in **plotly** output.
 ```r